MicrosoftDocs/windows-dev-docs/hub/apps/get-started/best-practices.md

   - If you're hosting your app across multiple channels (for example - on a website and on the Microsoft Store), your application should have a consistent application identity and update mechanism across all channels.
   - Adding your app to the Microsoft Store will also make it available in the Windows Package Manager [WinGet](/windows/package-manager/winget/).
 If you don't publish to our store, you can still make your app easily discoverable in winget via the [winget repository](/windows/package-manager/package/).

-#### Installation
+#### Installation and uninstallation

+  - Support a per-user install.
+This will enable users to install more easily and avoid UAC prompts.
   - Ensure that your application's installation is error free, transparent, and thoughtful about its file management.
 Your application's installation shouldn't leave any temporary files behind.
   - Avoid requiring elevated permissions to install and requiring operating system reboots when possible.
   - If you're working in an enterprise environment, consider using silent installation.
+  - Ensure your app is listed in the Settings->All Apps list.
+  - For unpackaged apps, ensure that your application can be easily uninstalled through the Add or Remove Programs control.
+When your application is uninstalled, ensure that ARP entries, Start menu entries, files and directories, registry entries, and temporary files are also removed.
+Consider giving your users the option to preserve their data when they uninstall your application.
+  - Ensure that during uninstallation your app removes all binaries and application data.
+User-created content should be stored in locations like `Documents`, which can then be retained by users even after the app is uninstalled.
+MSIX automatically removes the app binaries and data.
+For information about how packaged apps handle files and registry entries, see [Understanding how packaged desktop apps run on Windows](/windows/msix/desktop/desktop-to-uwp-behind-the-scenes).

 #### Updates

-  - Support a per-user install.
-This will enable users to install more easily and avoid UAC prompts
-  - Ensure your app is listed in the Settings->All Apps list
   - Support an update mechanism that allows your app to restart when its convenient for the user.
 Consider using the Windows App SDK Restart APIs to manage app behavior.
   - Avoid updating system binaries that may require a reboot.
   - Ensure that your update mechanism downloads only the essential changed components that need to be updated.
 This can minimize the network bandwidth required.
   - Ensure that you provide a way to update and repair your app.
 Consider MSIX, which automatically handles update repair.
 For more information, see [Auto-update and repair apps](/windows/msix/app-installer/auto-update-and-repair--overview).
   - Consider push notification-based updates or checking for available updates at app startup or at restart.
-  - Ensure that during uninstallation your app removes all binaries and application data.
-User-created content should be stored in locations like `Documents`, which can then be retained by users even after the app is uninstalled.
-MSIX automatically removes the app binaries and data.
-For information about how packaged apps handle files and registry entries, see [Understanding how packaged desktop apps run on Windows](/windows/msix/desktop/desktop-to-uwp-behind-the-scenes).
-  - For unpackaged apps, ensure that your application can be easily uninstalled through the Add or Remove Programs control.
-When your application is uninstalled, ensure that ARP entries, Start menu entries, files and directories, registry entries, and temporary files are also removed.
-Consider giving your users the option to preserve their data when they uninstall your application.

 #### Additional resources
   - [MSIX documentation](/windows/msix/)